• About TTT

 4. Enjoy Boo At The Zoo

 Zoos around the state put together Boo at the Zoo that both kids and adults will enjoy.
 The Fort Worth Zoo, Houston Zoo, Austin Zoo, San Antonio Zoo, and Abilene Zoo all host this event the weekend leading up to Halloween.
-The events features treat stations, animal shows, pumpkin patches, carnival games, costume, and more.
+The events feature treat stations, animal shows, pumpkin patches, carnival games, costumes, and more.
 Boo at the Zoo is a fun, family-friendly activity where guests can participate in Halloween activities for a spooky good time.

-5. Discover The Texas Wine Trail
+5. Discover The Texas Wine Trail in Texas Hill Country

 Wine lovers can stop at any of the almost 100 wineries off Highway 290 for a fun day of wine tasting, food pairings, vineyard tours, whiskey tasting, and even a wine safari.